 Now, answer this “Yes / No / Not Given” question based on the paragraph.

 Drilling for oil is a major factor in rainforest deforestation.
-Y, N, Not Given
+Answer “Yes / No / Not Given”.

 There is neither positive nor negative evidence for oil drilling.
 Although access to resources was mentioned, oil was not specifically mentioned.
 Therefore the answer is “Not Given”.
 There is no need to read any more of the text because this is the section which deals with reasons for the loss of rainforests.